datacarpentry/stata-economics/_episodes/01-explore-data.md

 ```
 browse
 ```
-{: .output}
+{: .source}

 ![Always look at your data]({{ "/img/browse.png" | relative_url }})

 Stata datasets are a table of "variables" and "observations."
 Variables have short (but hopefully descriptive) names with which we can refer to them.
+Observations are rows of the table, with values for each variable.
+Red values in the browser are strings.
 We also see that Stata uses `.` for denoting missing values.

 What do these variables mean?
 Can we use more verbose names for them?